Friday, January 16, 2026

 6. Splicing And Splice Locations

-The method of splicing a wire also have different variations categorized by their specific use.
+The method of splicing a wire also has different variations categorized by their specific use.
 Carefully review this factor before designing your harness.

-Examples of splicing methods are as follows: mechanical crimps, ultrasonic welds, jumps/daisy chain.
+Examples of splicing methods are as follows: mechanical crimps, ultrasonic welds, jumps/daisy chains.

 7. Testing